 The day the kid’s go back to school after the summer break I like to put out my dry brushed painted rustic farmhouse pallet pumpkins.
 When they come home they are greeted by the first hint of fall.

-This set I added some gray and white buffalo check ribbon and raffia for a rustic farmhouse vibe.
+In this set, I added some gray and white buffalo check ribbon and raffia for a rustic farmhouse vibe.
 I also added a buffalo check throw and one of my easy sew pumpkins in a small apple basket.

 While you have out your paints you could paint some pumpkins on rocks.
 The kids can join in on this fun project by my friend Jane over at Sustain My Craft Habit.